p4535992/foundryvtt-better-rolltables/README.md

 - Roll on multiple tables with roll formulas
 - Auto create a loot actor to store generated loot
 - Automatically select a random spells when a scroll item is selected
+- A table can specify multiple currencies (with roll formulas) to always be awarded
 - Adds an option to change the table roll to GM only.
+- Adds the option to automatically import rolled items in controlled actors

 ## NOTES ABOUT UPDATE FROM 1.8.95 for FVTT 9 to 1.9.1 FVTT 10